Chapter 5:

 Katie exited the room with all of the other women still changing.
 “What…how?!”
 The older woman asked, totally befuddled.

-“Make me proud, Kate.”
-He said.
+“Make me proud, Katie.”
+He whispered into the woman’s ear.

 “Of course, Matthew.
 Don’t I always?”

-After changing into her normal street clothes, Katie went about leaving the building.
+After changing into normal street clothes, Katie went about leaving the building.
 Matthew stopped her and pulled his lead actress in for a kiss, but it was blocked by the palm of her hand.
 “Later.
 What did you hear from the critic?”

 “…”